 Permits can only be purchased by vehicle owners who can prove they are resident in the area.
 They are not sold beyond the zone boundary.
+In the Bowes Park CPZ, homes within Collings Close are excluded as this is a private road with its own parking space.

 Each resident can purchase a maximum of 3 permits concurrently (i.e. for up to three vehicles in their ownership), but wider limitations on the total number of permits per household do not apply.
 Vehicles that will always be kept off the road in private garages and frontage parking, or that will never be left on the street within the controlled period, will not need permits.